RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 The most significant task scheduling modification mechanism is the ability for the user to assign a priority level to each individual task when it is created and to alter a task's priority at run-time.
-RTEMS supports up to 255 priority levels.
-Level 255 is the lowest priority and level 1 is the highest.
+The maximum priority level depends on the configured scheduler.
+A lower priority level means higher priority (higher importance).
+The maximum priority level of the default uniprocessor scheduler is 255.

 Preemption
 ----------